 1. Elaborate and develop your answer to the question previously asked in class: In the final analysis is the end of Candide optimistic?
 Pessimistic?
 Or, something else?
 Be specific.

 2. With which character in Candide do you find yourself most closely allied?
 Pangloss?
 James?
 Martin?
 Candide?
 The Dervish?
 The Turkish Farmer?
 Someone else?

 3. Write an extra episode of Candide in which Candide spends a day at L-S. Make sure it is consistent with Voltaire’s novella in terms of style and ethical concerns.

 4. In your estimation, what does Candide add to our year-long discussion of virtue?
 That is, how does Voltaire’s novella define virtue?
 What does the book have to say about virtue?

 5. Compare Voltaire’s vision in Candide with Kant’s vision in “What is Enlightenment?”

-8. Compare the core principles of the Enlightenment with those core principles of Romanticism as they manifest themselves in several of the reading selections.
+7. Compare the core principles of the Enlightenment with those core principles of Romanticism as they appear in several of the reading selections.

 8. Compare the “brand” of Romanticism in Werther with the “brand” of Romanticism in “The Sandman.”
 Examine the key similarities and the key differences.